RaulN11/rauln11/README.md

+## Hi there.
-## Hi there, my name is Raul, and I'm a student at Technical University of Cluj Napoca, computer science department.
+- My name is Raul, and I'm a student at Technical University of Cluj Napoca, computer science department.
 - 🔭 I'm interested in Spring Boot and all its works.
 - 🌱 I’m currently learning React and Vite.
 - ⚡ I'm currently working on a Movie diary app, with an integrated social side and AI recommendations.
 Check it out (https://github.com/RaulN11/MovieWatchlist.git)